PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 After accepting appointment, an arbitrator has a continuing obligation to disclose to all parties (and to the other arbitrators, if any), any facts that the arbitrator thereafter learns that a reasonable person would consider likely to affect the impartiality of the arbitrator.

-In order to alert any proposed arbitrator to a potential conflict of interest or close relationship, and to permit the arbitrator to disclose any information which might affect impartiality, each party shall disclose to ASP the name of its principals, witnesses, and attorneys on an ASP disclosure form and shall return the form to ASP with its arbitrator veto/preference list.
+In order to alert any proposed arbitrator to a potential conflict of interest or close relationship, and to permit the arbitrator to disclose any information that might affect impartiality, each party shall disclose to ASP the name of its principals, witnesses, and attorneys on an ASP conflicts avoidance disclosure form and shall return the form to ASP with its arbitrator veto/preference list.
 (A copy need not be sent to the other party.)
+Those disclosures will be included with ASP’s request-to-serve letter to the selected arbitrator(s).

 12. Arbitrator Challenge Procedure.
 At any time prior to the rendering of the award, but as soon as practicable after acquiring such information, any party may challenge an arbitrator on the basis of partiality, bias, financial or personal interest in the result of the arbitration, or past or current relationship with any party, a party's representatives, a party's attorney, a witness, or another arbitrator (if any).
 The challenging party shall inform ASP of such information in writing and serve a copy thereof on the other parties.
 If the arbitrator denies such information or denies that it would affect the arbitration and therefore declines to resign, ASP shall determine whether the arbitrator should be disqualified, and the decision of ASP shall be conclusive on the parties.